top of page

 The "Lesbian Stan" Era: Representation That Actually Hits

 April saw a huge moment for queer representation in mainstream culture.
-From Kelly Clarkson’s viral wink on live TV to shows like Yellowjackets and Agatha All Along, lesbian and sapphic storylines aren't just existing — they're shaping pop culture conversations.
+From Kelly Clarkson’s viral wink on live TV to shows like Yellowjackets and Agatha All Along, lesbian and sapphic storylines aren't merely existing — they're shaping pop culture conversations.

 Britpop Isn’t Dead: Pulp’s Big Comeback